-- 1-60-080 - indirectly; and one (1) sign in connection with the nonresidential use of each building or structure, which is not more than twelve (12) square feet in area, consisting of letters painted on wood without symbol or trademark and, if illuminated, only indirectly. - (7) The reconstruction, substantially similar in exterior design, of a building, structure or exterior architectural feature damaged or destroyed by fire, storm or other disaster, provided that such reconstruction is begun within one (1) year thereafter and carried forward with due diligence. - B. The Commission may determine from time to time, after public hearing, that certain categories of exterior architectural features, colors, structures or signs, including, without limitation, any of those enumerated under Subsection A, may be constructed or altered without review by the Commission without causing substantial derogation from the intent and purpose of this chapter.
+- The reconstruction, substantially similar in exterior design, of a building, structure or (7)exterior architectural feature damaged or destroyed by fire, storm or other disaster, provided that such reconstruction is begun within one (1) year thereafter and carried forward with due diligence. - B. The Commission may determine from time to time, after public hearing, that certain categories of exterior architectural features, colors, structures or signs, including, without limitation, any of those enumerated under Subsection A, may be constructed or altered without review by the Commission without causing substantial derogation from the intent and purpose of this chapter.